autodistill/autodistill-blip/README.md

 ## Installation

-To use CLIP with autodistill, you need to install the following dependency:
+To use BLIP with autodistill, you need to install the following dependency:

 ```bash